JudithEtxebarrieta/OPTECOT/README.md

 initial_only=False,list_cots=[1.0,0.6,0.2])
 ```
  ## Citation
 If you found this work useful, we would appreciate a citation.
-The corresponding BiBTeX citation is given below:
+The corresponding BibTeX citation is given below:
  ```bibtex
  @article{echevarrieta2024speeding,
   title={Speeding-up Evolutionary Algorithms to solve Black-Box Optimization Problems},